IBM/SalesEnablement-SterlingDataExchange-V2-L3/docs/B2BiDemo02.md

-Demo 2 simulates an application file with multiple invoices in a proprietary format and splits it into two or three EDI ANSI X12 810 documents.
+Example 2 simulates an application file with multiple invoices in a proprietary format and splits it into two or three EDI ANSI X12 810 documents.
 There is a short import scenario that does not have to be part of the demonstration.
 The business process, maps, and envelopes are imported into B2B integrator.

 ## Open the B2Bi dashboard and import the lab02 definition